christinerose/gibbr.org/blog/hillingar/index.md

 ---

-If you spot any errors or have any questions, please get in touch at [ryan@gibbr.org](mailto:ryan@gibbr.org).
+If you spot any errors, have any questions, notice something I've mentioned that someone has already thought of, or notice any incorrect assumptions or assertions made, please get in touch at [ryan@gibbr.org](mailto:ryan@gibbr.org).

 If you have a unikernel, consider trying to build it with Hillingar, and please report any problems at [github.com/RyanGibb/hillingar/issues](https://github.com/RyanGibb/hillingar/issues)!